 Poseidon obliged, tied it to the deep and named it Delos, “visible”.
 Leto leaned back against the slope of Mt Kythnos, holding onto the island’s single palm tree, and gave birth to her son, the god of light.

-Very close to Delos and Mykonos, this 14 sq. km island has a width of only 1km and is known for its many bays, inlets and deserted sandy beaches.
-There are five chapels and a number of farmsteads scattered across the island.
-The chapel of Agia Triada overlooks a particularly stunning sandy beach
+Very close to Delos and Mykonos, this 14 sq km island has a width of only 1km and is known for its many bays, inlets and deserted sandy beaches.
+There are five chapels and farmsteads scattered across the island.
+The chapel of Agia Triada overlooks a particularly stunning sandy beach.

 Experience the best of Delos